cuba-platform/ldap-addon/README.md

 ![Default Rule Editor](img/default-rule-editor.png)

-* *Description* - a short description of the default rule.
+* *Description* — a short description of the default rule.
-* *Terminal rule* - if checked, then rules coming after the current one (according to the rule order) are not applied.
+* *Terminal rule* — if checked, then rules coming after the current one (according to the rule order) are not applied.
-* *Access group* - an access group to be assigned to a user, if the default rule is applied.
+* *Access group* — an access group to be assigned to a user, if the default rule is applied.
-* *Override existing access group* - if checked, then an access group that was previously assigned to a user is removed and the group specified in the 'Access group' field is used instead.
+* *Override existing access group* — if checked, then an access group that was previously assigned to a user is removed and the group specified in the *Access group* field is used instead.
-* *Override existing roles* - if checked, then all roles that were previously assigned to a user are removed and the ones specified in the 'Roles' section are used instead.
+* *Override existing roles* — if checked, then all roles that were previously assigned to a user are removed and the ones specified in the 'Roles' section are used instead.

 The *Roles* table allows creating a set of roles, which are assigned to a user, if the default rule is used.